-The Diversity Visa Program allows nationals of countries with a low rate of immigration to the United States to get an immigrant visa.
+The Diversity Visa Program allows the nationals of countries with a low rate of immigration to the United States to get an immigrant visa.

-There is a limited period during which you can register to the Green Card lottery each fiscal year.
-Your registration must be submitted online on the Diversity Visa website.
+There is a limited period during which you can register for the Green Card lottery each fiscal year.
+Your registration must be submitted online via the Diversity Visa website.
 Multiple entries are not allowed.
 Each applicant is permitted only one entry per registration period.

 There is no cost to register for the Diversity Immigrant Visa Program, but you will be asked to pay a fee to adjust your status if you are selected.

 What is the Diversity Visa Lottery Program?

 Under the Immigration Act, “diversity immigrants” refer to foreign nationals selected by the Diversity Immigrant Visa Lottery.

-This is open only for applicant from countries that have a historical low immigration rate to the U.S.
+This is open only for applicants from countries that have a historically low immigration rate to the U.S.

-Every fiscal year, only a limited number of visas is available for the participants of this program.
-For this reason, this is also known as Green Card Lottery (or DV Lottery).
+Every fiscal year, only a limited number of visas are available for the participants of this program.
+For this reason, the Diversity Visa Program is also known as the Green Card Lottery (or DV Lottery).

-The U.S. immigration law set strict requirements for the Diversity Immigrant Visa Program.
+The U.S. immigration laws set strict requirements for the Diversity Immigrant Visa Program.

-If you do not complete your lottery entry form correctly or if you submit it at a wrong time, you will be automatically disqualified.
+If you do not complete your lottery entry form correctly or if you submit it at the wrong time, you will be automatically disqualified.

 What are the requirements to participate in the Green Card Lottery?

-To entry the Green Card Lottery, you must:
+For entry into the Green Card Lottery, you must:

 - Be a citizen of a foreign country with a low immigration rate to the United States.
-This list may change periodically, and it is issued every year by the Department of State;
+This list may change periodically as it is issued every year by the Department of State

 - Have graduated from at least high school (or comparable to completion of a 12-year course in the U.S.)